Determining the Weighted Average Cost of Capital

 Other measurement problems arise because there are conflicting definitions as to what constitutes debt; good practice requires the expert to follow quite detailed guidance as to which debt categories should be included when calculating the debt-to-equity ratio for the purpose of assessing a WACC.

-Nevertheless, this ratio can, with diligence and by following good practice, be assessed to a good standard of accuracy.
+Nevertheless, this ratio can be assessed, with diligence and by following good practice, to a good standard of accuracy.

-The presence of the tax rate as an input to the WACC calculation arises because payment of interest on debt can be offsest against a company’s taxable profits.
+The presence of the tax rate as an input to the WACC calculation arises because payment of interest on debt can be offset against a company’s taxable profits.
 This tax deductibility, known as a tax shield, reduces the effective cost of debt capital compared to the cost of equity capital; there is no analogous offsetting of dividend payments (i.e., payments to equity shareholders) against corporation tax.

 Generally, the determination of the tax rate for a WACC estimation is straightforward: the expert applies the marginal rate of tax on corporate profits, as specified in the tax statutes applicable to the jurisdiction in which the relevant profits are taxed.

-There are, nevertheless, some precautions to be observed: the tax rate entering the WACC calculation may be different from the tax rate used to estimate post-tax cash flows in the DCF model; and the tax rate must be adjusted downwards for WACC estimation purposes if the profits of the firm are, over a relevant period, insufficient to cover all interest payments; in that event, the tax shield will not be fully effective.
+There are, nevertheless, some precautions to be observed: the tax rate entering the WACC calculation may be different from the tax rate used to estimate post-tax cash flows in the DCF model; and the tax rate must be adjusted downwards for WACC estimation purposes if the profits of the firm are insufficient, over a relevant period, to cover all interest payments; in that event, the tax shield will not be fully effective.